googleforgames/agones/site/content/en/docs/Reference/fleetautoscaler.md

 ## Schedule and Chain Autoscaling

-A Schedule based autoscaler can be used to autoscale `GameServers` based on a schedule associated with a policy.
+A schedule-based autoscaler can automatically scale GameServers at a specific time based on a FleetAutoscaler policy.

 For example, if you have an in-game event happening at 12:00 AM PST on October 31, 2024 and you want to ensure that there are always at least 5 ready game servers at that specific time, you could use a schedule-based autoscaler that applies a buffer policy with a buffer size of 5.